RSS chief Mohan Bhagwat tests COVID-19 positive, hospitalised | Health

-Rashtriya Swayamsevak Sangh (RSS) chief Mohan Bhagwat has tested coronavirus positive and he has been admitted to a private hospital in Nagpur, sources said on Friday.
+Rashtriya Swayamsevak Sangh (RSS) chief Mohan Bhagwat has tested coronavirus positive and has been admitted to a private hospital in Nagpur, sources said on Saturday.

-Bhagwat has been admitted to the COVID-19 ward of the facility and he is stable, hospital sources said.
+Bhagwat was admitted to the COVID-19 ward on Friday, hospital sources said.
+He is stable and under observation, they added.

-An RSS functionary confirmed that Bhagwat has tested positive for the viral infection.
+An RSS functionary also confirmed that Bhagwat has tested positive for the viral infection.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)